zdenek-nemec/zdenek-nemec.github.io/windows_10.md

 3. In `Shell Folders` change the value of `Personal` to the new path
 4. In `User Shell Folders` change the value of `Personal` to the new path
 5. In `User Shell Folders` identify the hexadecimal key that matches the old path and change its value to the new path

+### Transparency

+In case that the transparency/opacity effects do not work properly, check if `Settings > Personalization > Colors > Transparency effects` is set to `On`